jaryaman/BibTeX-BSTs/README.md

 ## BSTs

-Some example `.bst` files can be found in the `BSTs` subdirectory.
+Some example `.bst` files can be found in the `./BSTs` subdirectory.
 These are:

 - author_year_whole_title_all_authors.bst: To have the citation style displaying [authorYear] in text and show all authors in the bibliography
 - BiochemJ.bst: To resemble the citation style of *Biochemical Journal*